cyrilletuzi/angular-async-local-storage/README.md

 The localStorage API is simple to use but synchronous, so if you use it too often, your app will soon begin to freeze.

-The IndexedDB API is asychronous and efficient, but it's a mess to use : you'll soon be caught by the callbacks hell, as it does not support Promises yet.
+The IndexedDB API is asynchronous and efficient, but it's a mess to use : you'll soon be caught by the callback hell, as it does not support Promises yet.

 Mozilla has done a very great job with the [localForage library](http://localforage.github.io/localForage/) : a simple API based on native localStorage API,